How are Matric Final Marks Calculated - A Complete Guide

 The matric exam marks are calculated based on School-Based assessments (SBA) and the final exams.
 The SBA accounts for 25% of the final score, and the exams account for 75%.
 Students must score well during the exam since it contributes to most of the final score.

-The SBAs comprise assignments, tests, and exams students must complete during the school year.
+The SBAs comprise assignments, tests, and exams that students must complete during the school year.
 The only exception is Life Orientation, which is completed based on the SBA score.

-When students try to determine ‘how are matric final marks calculated?’ they need to understand the tiered-level scoring system of the matric exams.
+When students try to determine how matric final marks are calculated, they need to understand the tiered-level scoring system of the matric exams.
 In this system, a score below 29% means a fail for the subject.
 The table below will help students understand the percentage scores required to ace the exams.

 Percentage